jshen04/Enigma/PRESENTATION.md

 Get an output of T and then input T back through the rotors to get back the final output of Q.

 ## Plugboard
+The plugboard is a simple 1 to 1 mapping of letters.
+For example, if you plug A and Z together, it means that every instance of A was replaced with Z. For example if A was linked to Z and we plugged in ABC into our enigma machine it would return NHR.
+This would be the exact same output if we plugged in ZBC without the plugboard link.

+## Ring Setting
+Ring setting is something that was not really covered in the videos we watched but essentially they are another layer of complexity.
+The default ring setting is 1 which means nothing is changed and goes up to 26.
+If the ring setting is 2, every letter in the rotor string goes up by one.
+So if B would go to C, C would go to D, etc. So a string ```ekmflgdqvzntowyhxuspaibrcj``` would go to ```flngmherwaoupxziyvtqbjcsdk```.